Bartosso/LocalProxy/doc/ApplicationStructure.md

 At the first synchronization (after the application start), checks if the cache has the head pair (AUD CAD) if the cache is empty or the pair are older than 100 seconds - uses the One Frame API and synchronizes values, otherwise lefts cache as is.
-Then, neglecting the result of the previous step - schedules task for synchronization (the second and following tasks doesn't contain checking the head pair's age).
+Then, neglecting the result of the previous step - schedules task for synchronization (the second and following tasks don't contain checking the head pair's age).

 ### OneFrameAlgebra